 Project 4 Structural and functional analysis of Cav1.2 mediated PM-ER contacts in the postsynaptic membrane

 Martin Heine Institute of Developmental Biology and Neurobiology of University Mainz, Kay Grünewald Heinrich-Pette-Institute Hamburg

 Project 5 Synaptic plasticity: Impact on network stability and role of spine endoplasmic reticulum

 Thomas Oertner and Christine Gee ZMNH Institute for Synaptic Physiology

 Project 6 Synaptic plasticity and stability in the context of hippocampal information processing

 J. Simon Wiegert ZMNH RG Synaptic Wiring and Information Processing

 Supervision and Training for Doctoral Students of FOR 2419

-This supervision concept is part of the ZMNH PhD Program which aims at ensuring the best possible supervision and support of doctoral students as well as a high quality of interdisciplinary academic education.
+FOR 2419 doctoral students' supervision concept is part of the ZMNH Doctoral Program which aims at ensuring the best possible supervision and support of doctoral students as well as a high quality of interdisciplinary academic education.
 Furthermore, two ombudspersons and two PhD student representatives, annually elected by the ZMNH Scientists’ Conference, support doctoral students’ activities at the ZMNH.
 For example, the ZMNH Doctoral Students’ Journal Club meets regularly and there are biweekly Internal PhD-Seminars for discussing own research findings.